romaninsh/terms/frontend/content/blog/data/disjoint-subtypes-in-php.md

 echo $comments->action('count')->getOne();
 ```

-This syntax is perrfectly compatible with other references that Agile Data defines (http://agile-data.readthedocs.io/en/develop/references.html).
-In reality the `$comments` object of class 'Article' will be automatically conditioned to be related with `$article` through a Relation with type='type'.
+This syntax is perfectly compatible with other references that Agile Data defines (http://agile-data.readthedocs.io/en/develop/references.html).
+In reality, the `$comments` object of class 'Article' will be automatically conditioned to be related with `$article` through a Relation with type='type'.

-In a similar fashon lets define Group's connections:
+In a similar fashon, lets define Group's connections:

 ``` php
 $this->addReference('contents', function($m) {